emsuno/emsuno.github.io/_pages/about.md

 News
 ======
-Our work "Human Uncertainty-Aware Data Selection and Automatic Labeling in Visual Question Answering" has been accepted by ICLR 26!
+Our work "Human Uncertainty-Aware Data Selection and Automatic Labeling in Visual Question Answering" has been accepted by ***ICLR 26***!
 See you in Rio!